7 Best Pingdom Alternatives in 2024

 Updown.io is a straightforward uptime monitoring tool.
 It has all the basic functionality you would expect from an uptime monitoring service, including HTTP and SSL checks.
 Downtime is also confirmed from several locations before triggering an alert.

 On the other hand, the benefit of the paid plan is that you only pay for the requests updown.io makes to your websites.
-This means that you can save money on decreasing the frequency in which they check your website.
+This means that you can save money by decreasing the frequency with which they check your website.
 For example, instead of having 1-minute checks going for 5 minutes once.
 For a hoppy project, this can be sufficient.
 However, if you have multiple websites and need more frequent checks, you will find yourself paying much more than you would with other alternatives on this list.

 Updown also includes hosted status page, which comes with your plan.
 It is nicely designed and includes information about the current status, historical uptime, and Apdex.